 Driving Inclusion Through Empowerment and Decent Work: The Case of Filipino Women in Online Work

-This project will assess women’s opportunities for home-based work on four different kinds of digital work platforms in Cambodia, Thailand, and Myanmar.
-The goal is to examine the economic and empowerment outcomes of such work and to enable comparisons across different forms of platform-based work.
+By assessing women’s opportunities for home-based work on different kinds of digital work platforms in Cambodia, Thailand, and Myanmar, this project examines the economic and empowerment outcomes of such work, and enables cross-country comparisons across different forms of gig work.

 JustJobs Network, Centre for Economic and Social Development (Myanmar), Kenan Foundation Asia

 Centering the Agency of Women in Thailand’s Platform-based Care Economy